 - the Prothonotary filing fee (exact dollar amount can be verified on the 2nd floor of the Berks County Courthouse in the Prothonotary's office) and a $20 surcharge.

-- his/her mediation fee to the Prothonotary ($75 for each party), unless he/she has filed an Application to Proceed in Forma Pauperis or a Petition to Bypass Mediation.
+- his/her mediation fee payable to the Prothonotary as indicated in the order, unless he/she has filed an Application to Proceed in Forma Pauperis or a Petition to Bypass Mediation.
 If a party has filed a Waiver for reasons of domestic violence, but consents to mediate, he/she must also pay this fee.
 If the application to proceed in forma pauperis and/or the petition to bypass are denied, the fee must be paid by Plaintiff before the matters will be scheduled.

-- his/her education fee to the Family Guidance Center ($40 for each party).
+- his/her education fee payable to the Family Guidance Center as indicated in the order.

 Exemption requests for attendance for any or all steps of the program, for any reason other than domestic violence or agreement/resolution of the issues, must be made by filing a petition for a hearing/argument before the assigned judge.
 The procedure in all cases regarding domestic violence shall be as follows: The court shall not mandate any party who has been a subject of domestic violence or child abuse, at any time within the past 24 months, to attend the mediation portion of the program.
 In the case where a domestic violence waiver has been submitted, the mediation session will not be scheduled or will be cancelled and the parties shall proceed to the scheduled custody conciliation.
 The domestic violence waiver form is available in the Prothonotary’s Office and MUST BE SUBMITTED NO LATER THAN TEN (10) BUSINESS DAYS PRIOR TO THE SCHEDULED MEDIATION ORIENTATION SESSION.
 You may consent to mediate by signing the applicable portion of the Waiver form.